ninjaGurung/AsteroidsNeo/README.md

 # AsteroidsNeo
 A modern reimagining of the classic 1979 **Asteroids** game.
 Pilot a ship through space, blast asteroids, and survive as long as you can.
 Retro-inspired visuals, smooth controls, and modular code.
 The primary goal was not just to recreate the gameplay but to build it upon a professional, scalable, and maintainable software architecture using modern design patterns and best practices.
 Licensed under MPL-2.0.

+The build can be played from [THIS LINK](https://absurdlabs.io/asteroidsneo/) (Note: the URL can change in the future).

 ## Features
 - Classic asteroid-splitting gameplay
 - Smooth ship physics